racker/salus-telemetry-bundle/README.md

 If you already had older images in `docker images` for these application, it is a good idea to remove those.

-Next, execute the following in the `dev/telemetry-apps` directory:
+Next, run:

 ```bash
 docker-compose up -d
 ```

 Running `docker-compose events` afterwards can help you see what is going on and if any failures occur.
+Occasionally kafka can fail to start which leads to app failures.

 The Envoy config file `dev/envoy-config-authserv.yml` can be used with this set of containers.